Menu

 Welcome to Orange Class

-Learning Journey
+Our Learning Journey

-PE is currently on a Wednesday and Thursday afternoon however please ensure full PE kits are in school at all times.
-This half-term in PE we will be focusing on Gymnastics and Invasion Games.
+PE is currently on a Tuesday and Friday afternoon.
+Please ensure full PE kits are in school at all times.
+This half-term in PE, we will be focusing on Gymnastics and Invasion Games.
 Pupils will explore and develop basic gymnastic actions on the floor and using apparatus.
-They develop gymnastic skills of jumping, rolling, balancing and travelling individually and in combination to create short sequences and movements phrases.
-In Invasion Games children will develop their understanding of principles of defending and attacking.
-They use and develop skills such as sending and receiving with both feet and hands, as well as dribbling with both feet and hands.
+They develop gymnastic skills of jumping, rolling, balancing and travelling individually and in combination, to create short sequences and movement phrases.
+In Invasion Games, children will develop their understanding of principles of defending and attacking.
+They use and develop skills,

 KS1 SATS Information